This post is mainly a reminder of some errors I have encountered with Git. Writting things down may help me avoid recurrent errors :)

 - Happened when I wanted to

-. - stackoverflow
+git push. - stackoverflow

 - Need to set up the SSH key and add it to Github (or wherever your

-is). - I was surprised when finding out that I didn’t do it on my laptop!
+remoteis). - I was surprised when finding out that I didn’t do it on my laptop!

 src refspec master does not match any.